Blair Witch (film)

 Development of the film began in 2009, when creators of the franchise Daniel Myrick and Eduardo Sánchez announced their intent to produce a third Blair Witch film.
 It was to be a sequel to the first film, whose cast it could feature in some context, and not refer to any of the events from Book of Shadows.
-In 2011, Sánchez remarked that further development on a sequel depended on getting Lionsgate Films to approve the idea and for his and Myrick's schedule to match up.
+In 2011, Sánchez remarked that further development on a sequel depended on getting Lionsgate to approve the idea and for his and Myrick's schedule to match up.
 The film went into development hell, and later the script was thrown aside.
 In 2013, a third Blair Witch film was again in talks, with Wingard and Barrett being hired to work on a new script.
 Initially, the film's connection to the Blair Witch franchise was kept secret, having been shot under the fake title The Woods.
 Its true title was revealed at the 2016 San Diego Comic-Con.

-Blair Witch premiered at San Diego Comic-Con on July 22, 2016, and was screened at the Toronto International Film Festival on September 11, before being theatrically released by Lionsgate on September 16.
-The film received mixed reviews, with critics noting it as an improvement on Book of Shadows, although they criticized its writing.
-The film grossed $45.2 million against a budget of $5 million.
+Blair Witch premiered at San Diego Comic-Con on July 22, 2016 and was screened at the Toronto International Film Festival on September 11, before being theatrically released in the United States on September 16, by Lionsgate.
+The film received mixed reviews and despite grossing $45 million against a budget of $5 million, it was considered a box office disappointment.